 If additional copies of the study are required:

-- For a second referral or a personal copy, we will be happy to provide a CD copy of your study at no charge.
+- For a second referral or a personal copy, we will be happy to provide a CD copy of your study at no charge (*this is for hospital locations only).
 You will be charged a fee for film copies (see below)

 - To order, please contact the film library at 425-688-0100, ext 5.
 They will print the CD or film and take it to the front desk (at Suite 260 in Bellevue or Suite 105 in Issaquah) where you can pick the copies up.